rcrderby/crg-overlays/penalties/README.md

 - The score, period, and game clock.
 - Which team is on which side of the screen.
 - Which players have penalties, and how many they have.
-- Which players have high penalty counts, have fouled out, or been expelled.
+- Which players have high penalty counts, have fouled out, or have been expelled.
 - How many penalties each team has.
 - Tournament information, if applicable.
 - Optionally, the host league, tournament, or sanctioning body logo.

 ## Features

 The overlay gets the information and settings it needs from CRG, so you can just set up your game(s) and expect the overlay to work.
-The overlay displays information from CRG in two separate areas; one for rosters and penalties, and one for game information:
+The overlay displays information from CRG in two separate areas: one for rosters and penalties, and one for game information.

 ### Rosters & Penalties Area